Mayoral candidates invited to speak to citizens: Part 2, Lee Kinnamon - Americus Times-Recorder

 Dr. Graham then presented the first question for candidate Kinnamon to offer his thoughts.
 “From your perspective, in the area of commerce, is the City of Americus’ business industry progressive?
 Is it thriving?
 Does it have adequate jobs and are they recognized as fluid?
 If not, what would you do to change that?”
 Lee first wanted to “champion the success we have had and not ignore them.”
 He mentioned a new industry coming to Americus, Americus Fresh, which will be bringing 200 jobs with it.
 He also agreed continued growth is still necessary.
 He remarked often times wages are low and spoke on the need for industry “that will provide the highest possible wages for our workforce—not exploiting but bringing good wages to citizens.”
 Kinnamon listed off several entities which work towards bringing in new industry.
 He remarked they likely “function with perhaps a common vision, but that is not always articulated or always clear.”
 If elected, he would coordinate efforts behind a common vision.
 He remarked industry needs to offer “the best possible job opportunities for citizens—all citizens, a lot in the marginalized population get left out.
 I am committed to stop that from happening and bring greater equality.”

-Graham opined that Kinnamon might meet some resistance in those efforts and there may be actions geared to accommodate the higher social economic class.
+Graham opined that Kinnamon might meet some resistance in those efforts and there may be actions geared to accommodate the higher socio-economic class.
 Then she presented the next question, which was, “As mayor, how do you address old systems and modes of city management styles that might be antiquated without a progressive strategic plan–could be lacking in metrics to measure success—lacking data to substantially identify stagnation and maybe operating outside of basic ethical practices.
 How important is that voice of concern—how important is the voice of the citizens on this topic?”
 Kinnamon revisited a previously established theme of community engagement being vital.
 He admitted that “sometimes networks can be stagnant to progressive change.”
 He also made clear the mayor’s role.
 “The mayor works in concert with the city council.
-We can effect policy changes legally.”
+We can affect policy changes legally.”
 Lee then explained what his responsibility as mayor would be.
 His role would be that of a “influencer, a promoter, a bridge builder, a consensus builder.”
-Kinnamon feels his history of serving on commissions and boards gives him a skill set which makes him affective in “building that kind of consensus and bringing people to a new way of thinking.”
+Kinnamon feels his history of serving on commissions and boards gives him a skill set which makes him effective in “building that kind of consensus and bringing people to a new way of thinking.”
 Another mayoral responsibility he sees very clearly is the importance of making citizen appointments to boards, commissions and authorities.
 “I know this, a lot of our boards, commissions and authorities have had the same personnel on them for a long time.
 The mayor and council can affect change with respect to appointees…..I am committed to seeing voices that have not been heard are brought to the table and have good and fair representation of the entire community.”
 Kinnamon reports he would use his mayoral power, along with city council support, to steer such appointments.
 He also sees “good training and good support to boards” being imperative.
 “Accountability is a major piece of my platform, and it needs to be data driven, measurable results.”
 Kinnamon sees setting goals and action items as being important to the way local government operates.
 “I emphasize the need for strategic planning and implementation of measurable goals.
 Coming from an educational background, I’m steeped in all of that to measure results.”
 To sum up his points, Kinnamon states moving forward “starts with good intentions but it’s not enough.
 We need follow through.
 (We need) accountability and it’s got to be data driven.
 I am committed to all these things and making certain voices that have been marginalized in the past will be present in the future and going forward.”

 To segue into the next question, Dr. Graham stated, “the community is polarized.
 And so, you have a segregation of social interaction and constraints of information flow.”
 The next question was “What will you do to improve race relations and address institutionalized racism?”
 Kinnamon addressed the question with “open channels of communication and transparency are the first step.”
 He lamented that “back room dealing” should have no place in government.
 “I believe firmly that decisions need to be made in the open air.”
 Lee then made a promise, that if elected, he would immediately establish a “Mayor’s Advisory Council…..The people on that council will be representative of the population.”
 Kinnamon acknowledges one division in our community is “generational.”
 He stated that many on citizen boards are 50 years and older.
 He feels “we need to begin to look toward younger people in the community and if we don’t, who will be the next generation of leaders?”
 He made his point further by stating, “we have to double our efforts and bring them (younger people) into the leadership pipeline….”
 The only way to do this is to make sure we have “fair representation of all voices, and that can mean gender, that can mean generational, and of course from both the white community and the African American community—but also the Hispanic community, which has become an invisible presence in this community.
 We don’t hear from that demographic, and they are rising in numbers….I think we have to hear from them, and if we don’t, they will become another marginalized community.”
 Further, “The promise to the community is that: I embrace diversity, I embrace equity, I embrace inclusion.
 I’m a historian, I understand the systemic problems, I am aware of them and know they exists.
 I pledge to work diligently to embrace change that’s needed.
 I hope to build a consensus around that change needed.
 We can’t mandate it, but what we can do is build a more trusting and respectful approach to government.”
 Additionally, Lee commented on the need to collect data/surveys from the community, and although he understands we are currently on a virtual basis, he sees the need to “take the government into the neighborhood rather than expect the neighborhood to come to the government.”
 He wants to meet smaller groups in person to address neighborhood specific issues.
 He sees there might be fear associated “with coming into city hall” and he understands the benefit of going into community for more hands-on events.